lukechilds/zsh-nvm/README.md

 ### Install

-You can install the latest Node.js nightlies or release candidates with `npm install nightly|rc`.
+You can install the latest Node.js nightlies or release candidates with `nvm install nightly|rc`.
 Aliases will automatically be created so you can easily `nvm use nightly|rc` in the future:

 ```
 % nvm install rc